ljmzt/DEND_2023/learn_sql.dir/README.md

 I use asyncio to simulate two transactions, one happens slightly after another.
 For asyncio, please see [this](https://realpython.com/async-io-python/).
 Strictly speaking, it's not modeling concurrent transactions, but instead modeling a sequence of two transactions.
 But for testing, I think it's enough.

 The code shows that the later transaction indeed fails and rolls back to the beginning without adding money to Bob's account.

+### Things to do
+1. Explain query, some hints [here](https://courses.cs.washington.edu/courses/csep544/11au/resources/postgresql-instructions.html#:~:text=Getting%20a%20PostgreSQL%20command%20prompt,-You%20need%20to&text=You%20can%20get%20a%20command,username%20of%20the%20database%20superuser.)
+2. Deal with JSON, from official document [here](https://www.postgresql.org/docs/9.5/functions-json.html) and [here](https://www.postgresql.org/docs/current/datatype-json.html), an introduction about copying from JSON into database from [here](https://konbert.com/blog/import-json-into-postgres-using-copy).